Asian stocks mostly higher, some markets closed on Labor Day

 Asian shares were mostly higher Monday despite worries over regional tensions after a North Korea missile launch failed over the weekend.

-THE QUOTE: "The market mood remains relatively cautious ahead of a big news week that will include the French election and U.S. jobs data," said Ric Spooner, chief market analyst at CMC Markets.
+THE QUOTE: "The market mood remains relatively cautious ahead of a big news week that will include the French election and U.S. jobs data," Ric Spooner, chief market analyst at CMC Markets, said in a commentary.

-U.S. ECONOMY: U.S. jobs data are scheduled to be released later this week.
+U.S. ECONOMY: U.S. jobs data will be released later this week.
 The Labor Department said last week the U.S. economy turned in its weakest performance in three years in the January-March quarter, reflecting a slowdown in consumer spending.
 Growth, as measured by gross domestic product, amounted to 0.7 percent in the first quarter, less than what economists were expecting.

 FRANCE FACTOR: A runoff election is set for Sunday for the French presidency between centrist Emmanuel Macron and far-right National Front leader Marine Le Pen.
 There are worries about growing nationalism.